tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/addupdate-or-delete-documents.md

 - **upload**: An upload action is similar to an "upsert" where the document will be inserted if it is new and updated/replaced if it exists.
 Note that all fields are replaced in the update case.

 - **merge**: Merge updates an existing document with the specified fields.
 If the document doesn't exist, the merge will fail.
 Any field you specify in a merge will replace the existing field in the document.
-This applies also to collections of primitive and complex types.
-For example, if the document contains a field "tags" of type `Collection(Edm.String)` with value `["budget"]`, and you execute a merge with value `["economy", "pool"]` for "tags", the final value of the "tags" field will be `["economy", "pool"]`.
+This also applies to collections of primitive and complex types.
+  - Primitive collection example: If the document contains a field "Tags" of type `Collection(Edm.String)` with value `["budget"]`, and you execute a merge with value `["economy", "pool"]` for "Tags", the final value of the "Tags" field will be `["economy", "pool"]`.
 It will not be `["budget", "economy", "pool"]`.
+  - Complex collection example: If the document contains a complex collection field named "Rooms" with value `[{ "Type": "Budget Room", "BaseRate": 75.0 }]`, and you execute a merge with value `[{ "Type": "Standard Room" }, { "Type": "Budget Room", "BaseRate": 60.5 }]`, the final value of the "Rooms" field will be `[{ "Type": "Standard Room" }, { "Type": "Budget Room", "BaseRate": 60.5 }]`.
+It will not be either of the following, for example:
+    - `[{ "Type": "Budget Room", "BaseRate": 75.0 }, { "Type": "Standard Room" }, { "Type": "Budget Room", "BaseRate": 60.5 }]` (append elements)
+    - `[{ "Type": "Standard Room", "BaseRate": 75.0 }, { "Type": "Budget Room", "BaseRate": 60.5 }]` (merge elements in order, then append any extras)

 - **mergeOrUpload**: This action behaves like **merge** if a document with the given key already exists in the index.
 If the document does not exist, it behaves like **upload** with a new document.